rspec/rspec.github.io/source/blog/2015-05-08-rspec-compsable-matchers.md

 ---
-title: How RSpec 3.0 composable matchers work
+title: How the RSpec 3.0 composable matchers work
 author: Sam Phippen
 ---